 Pin the tile to an existing dashboard or to a new dashboard.

-From the navigation pane, select the dashboard with the new tile.
-There, you can rename, resize, link, and move the pinned visualization.
+From here you can rename, resize, link, and move the pinned visualization.
+Selecting the pinned tile opens the workbook in Power BI.

 To pin a table or pivot table, select the entire range of the table.